 Visiting process and standards

-- Parents/legal guardians and visitors must be screened for symptoms of illness daily.
+- Parents/legal guardians and visitors must be screened for symptoms of illness daily at the Welcome Desk.

 - A mask is required at all times in the hospital.

 - Visitors from the same household as the patient may remove their masks in the patient’s room if no Children’s Minnesota staff are present.

 - Visitors who are not from the same household as the patient must wear their mask throughout their visit.

 - If parents/legal guardians stay overnight in patient room, their mask may be removed while sleeping, with the curtain pulled as a physical barrier.

 - Visitors will be asked to leave the hospital if they do not follow these standards and wear their mask as directed.